cuernodegazpacho/legotrain/README.md

 ```python
 python src/main.py
 ```
-Then one should turn the Powered Up hub on the train, and wait until it connects (the hub LED turns solid white for a while and then assumes the color specified in the _Train_ subclass constructor; see below).
+Then one should turn the Powered UP hub on the train, and wait until it connects (the hub LED turns solid white for a while and then assumes the color specified in the _Train_ subclass constructor; see below).
 If a second train is present, then turn its hub on.